ridzuan5757/k8s/design/dataprepper/dataprepper.md

 a set of defined policies.
 This implementation waits an aggregation to complete across aggregation periods based on the configured wait period.

-When an aggregation is complete, and if it matches the speficic error condition, it is sent tot the sink.
+When an aggregation is complete, and if it matches the specific error condition, it is sent tot the sink.
 Otherwise, only a configured percentage of events is sent to the sink.